-The King and Prince Resort offered to welcome us in and we jumped at the chance.
-And then we wanted to move in…but we couldn’t.
+The King and Prince Resort welcomed us in and we loved our time there.
+We wanted to move in…but we couldn’t.
 Now we do have a favorite destination in Georgia and a place that feels like home to go back to at the King and Prince Resort.
 It’s so nice and as close to perfect as you’re gonna get.
-It’s really a perfect family travel resort in such a rich, vibrant part of the South: the Golden Isles.
-It wasn’t difficult to get to, but it was really difficult to leave…because we did just want to live there, either at the King and Prince or just on St Simons Island.

 The setting of the King and Prince